Codeusa/Borderless-Gaming/README.md

 **I have a new suggestion:** For feature requests please first check [the issues list](https://github.com/Codeusa/Borderless-Gaming/issues) to see if it's already there.
 If not, feel free to file it as an issue and to define the label **enhancement**.

-# Code of Conduct

-You are an adult and the expectation is that we all act like it.
-This is not a "safe space"; it is programming, so present yourself how you want to be treated.
-See the [NCoC](https://github.com/Codeusa/NCoC/blob/master/CODE_OF_CONDUCT.md)

 ## Contact info

 * **Twitter:** [@AndrewMD5](https://twitter.com/andrewmd5)